 The Aircraft Collection

-The National Museum of World War II Aviation is home-base for 18 fully restored, flying World War II aircraft, and frequently hosts other World War II aircraft as they fly across the country for airshows and events.
-The museum has 10 other flying aircraft in its collection, including pre-war and post-war aircraft that are related to the story of World War II aviation.
+The National Museum of World War II Aviation is home-base for 20 fully-restored, flying World War II aircraft, and frequently hosts other Word War II aircraft as they fly cross-country for airshows and events.
+The museum has seven other flying aircraft in its collection, including pre-war and post-war aircraft related to the story of World War II aviation.

 Most of the aircraft in the permanent collection are owned by the Museum while others are on loan from private collectors.
 These aircraft, together with the museum’s extensive collection of artifacts and archival materials, tell the full story our nation’s advancements in aviation during the Second World War.